-During the “experiment” and after, make sure to explain the science behind the mini pumpkin volcanoes to your little one.
-He or she may not fully understand the behind the scenes stuff involved in this fall preschool project just yet, but you’re planting a seed of knowledge that will hopefully blossom over time.
+During the “experiment” and after, make sure to explain the science behind this mini pumpkin craft preschoolers project.
+Depending on your kiddo’s age, he or she may not fully understand the science involved just yet, but you’re planting a seed of knowledge that will hopefully blossom over time.

-1. Carve out the top of each pumpkin.
+1. Cut off the top of each pumpkin.

 2. Scoop out most of the insides (this doesn’t need to be perfect).

-3. Bring pumpkins outside and set them on a lid or in a container.
+3. Bring the pumpkin volcanoes outside and set them on a lid or in a container.

-4. Add a couple tablespoons of baking soda to each pumpkin.
+4. Add a couple tablespoons of baking soda to each pumpkin volcano.

-5. Add a couple squirts of dish soap to each pumpkin.
+5. Add a couple squirts of dish soap to each pumpkin volcano.

-6. Add one squirt of each color of food coloring to each pumpkin.
+6. Add one squirt of each color of food coloring to each pumpkin volcano.

 7. Start pouring vinegar into each pumpkin; you’ll likely need about 1/3 cup for each.

-Note: You can rinse the pumpkins out and try this fall preschool project again and again!
+Tip: You can rinse the pumpkins out and try this volcano activities for preschoolers and kids again and again!
 Trust me, your kids will

 request demand that you do so! 🙂